Injectivity theorem for pseudo-effective line bundles and its applications: Introduction

 \section{Introduction}

-The Kodaira vanishing theorem \cite{kodaira} is one of the most celebrated results in complex geometry, and it has been generalized to important and useful results, for example, the Kawamata--Viehweg vanishing theorem, the Nadel vanishing theorem, Koll\'ar's injectivity theorem, and so on (see, for example, \cite[Chapter 3]{fujino-foundation}).
-Kodaira's original proof is based on his theory of harmonic integrals on compact K\"ahler manifolds and the proof of the Nadel vanishing theorem is based on $L^2$-methods for $\dbar$-equations.
-Now we can quickly prove the Kodaira vanishing theorem for smooth (complex) projective varieties by using the Hodge theory (see \cite[Section 4.2]{lazarsfeld-book1}).
-In \cite{kollar-higher1}, Koll\'ar obtained his famous injectivity theorem, which is one of the most important generalizations of the Kodaira vanishing theorem for smooth (complex) projective varieties.
-His proof in \cite{kollar-higher1} is Hodge theoretic.
-After Koll\'ar's important work, Enoki \cite{enoki} recovered and generalized Koll\'ar's injectivity theorem as an easy application of the theory of harmonic integrals on compact K\"ahler manifolds.
-As we mentioned above, we have two important approaches to consider various generalizations of the Kodaira vanishing theorem:~One approach is the Hodge theory and the other is the transcendental method based on the theory of harmonic integrals or $L^2$-methods for $\dbar$-equations.
-To the best knowledge of the authors, there are no analytic proofs of the following important and useful injectivity theorem, which easily follows from the Hodge theory.
+The Kodaira vanishing theorem \cite{kodaira} is one of the most celebrated results in complex geometry, and it has been generalized to several significant results; for example, the Kawamata--Viehweg vanishing theorem, the Nadel vanishing theorem, Koll\'ar's injectivity theorem (see \cite[Chapter 3]{fujino-foundation}).
+Kodaira's original proof is based on the theory of harmonic (differential) forms, and has currently been developed to two approaches from different perspectives:~One is the Hodge theoretic approach, which is algebro-geometric theory based on Hodge structures and spectral sequences.
+The other is the transcendental approach, which is an analytic theory focusing on harmonic forms and $L^2$-methods for $\dbar$-equations.
+These approaches have been nourishing each other in the last decades.

-\begin{thm}[see \cite{esnault-viehweg} and \cite{kollar-shafarevich}] Let $L$ be a holomorphic line bundle on a smooth projective variety $X$.
-Assume that there is $\Delta\in |L^{\otimes m}|$ for some positive integer $m\geq 2$ such that $\Supp \Delta$ is a simple normal crossing divisor on $X$ and that the coefficients of $\Delta$ are less than $m$.
-Let $D$ be an effective Cartier divisor on $X$ with $\Supp D\subset \Supp \Delta$.
-Then the map